gamemanual0/gm0/source/docs/hardware-components/kit-and-hardware-guide/actobotics.rst

 Actobotics
 ==========

+.. attention:: As of June 2023, ServoCity is `discontinuing the Actobotics line <https://www.servocity.com/blog/farewell-to-actobotics/>`_ to focus on goBILDA.
+We are retaining these pages as historical reference for teams that continue to have and use Actobotics parts.

 The Actobotics kit from ServoCity (https://www.servocity.com/actobotics) is a fixed-pitch, :term:`channel-based <Channel>` building system using imperial units.
 Its 1.5” :term:`c-channel <Channel>` and :term:`ball-bearing <Ball Bearing>` based motion system allows teams to iterate and build mechanisms entirely from kit parts.

 Special Considerations